roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

-target_bionic       Enabled for the Bionic standard C library target_darwin       Enabled for macOS target_stdio        Enabled if stdio is available in the standard library target_uv           Enabled if libuv is available target_libunwind    Enabled if libunwind is available target_openfec      Enabled if OpenFEC is available target_sox          Enabled if SoX is available
+target_bionic       Enabled for the Bionic standard C library target_darwin       Enabled for macOS target_stdio        Enabled if stdio is available in the standard library target_libuv        Enabled if libuv is available target_libunwind    Enabled if libunwind is available target_openfec      Enabled if OpenFEC is available target_sox          Enabled if SoX is available